Board of Directors

 Senior Operations Director

 Krystal Smith serves as operations director for the Schoenbaum Center.
 Throughout her professional tenure, she has worked with nonprofit organizations to promote family interactions and social growth.
 Krystal has a bachelor’s degree in psychology from West Virginia State University and a master’s degree in corrections counseling from Marshall University Graduate College.

 Over the years, she has recognized and understood the importance of what it means to meet the needs of other people.
 Her work experience, education, and discipline have provided Krystal with the ability to rapidly learn new skills that impact the lives of families from a holistic perspective.
 For the past 20 years, she has diligently worked as an advocate for underrepresented populations throughout local, county, and statewide communities.

-Amber Cunningham serves as the resource development assistant of the Schoenbaum Center.
+Amber Cunningham serves as the executive assistant of the Schoenbaum Center.
 Throughout her professional career, she managed and developed in the customer relations field for more than 15 years.
 She is a graduate from Capital High School and grew up in the Charleston area.